MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

-## April X, 2023
+## April 6, 2023

-Microsoft has released the latest **Microsoft Edge Stable Channel (Version 112.0.XXXX.XX)** which incorporates the latest Security Updates of the Chromium project.
+Microsoft has released the latest **Microsoft Edge Stable Channel (Version 112.0.1722.34)** which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 This update contains the following Microsoft Edge-specific updates: